cheonghk/EcommerceApp/README.md

 Category - you can view all of same kind of items in a page, to adding items to shopping cart, you have to first make login otherwise it bring you to login page, if you adding item which already in your cart, it update the item numbers instead creating new one.

 Shoppingcart - you can perform real-time update by clicking add/minus signs and delete buttons, the total amount will be updated instantly after you did any changes for the cart.

+Google Pay - Check out in the shoppingcart